whosaysni/robotframework-ja/docs/userguide/CreatingTestData/TestDataSyntax.rst

 documentations) can be split to several columns.
 These values will be then catenated together with spaces when the test data is parsed.
-Starting from Robot Framework 2.7, documentation and test suite metadata split into multiple rows will be `catenated together with newlines`__.
+Starting from Robot Framework 2.7, documentation and test suite metadata split into multiple rows will be :ref:`catenated together with newlines <Newlines in test data>`

 All the syntax discussed above is illustrated in the following examples.
 In the first three tables test data has not been split, and the following three illustrate how fewer columns are needed after splitting the data to several rows.

-__ `Newlines in test data`_

-.. table:: Test data that has not been split
+.. table:: テストデータ行を分割せず、一行に収めたテーブルの例
    :class: example

    ============  =======  =======  =======  =======  =======  =======